-And that's what we're doing.
-Just accept it and move on.
+And that's what we're doing - accepting it and moving on.
 I know that it's not the most scientific of methods, but to innovate on anything, I mess with it for a while and then introduce it to others at the station.
 It was that way with bringing the FM station on the air... it's been that way with streaming audio and doing podcasts and flashbacks and it's that way now with streaming live video to Facebook.
 I mess around with it to find out if it works for us at all... and then I'll introduce it to the station or not.

 It's part of the lone wolf DNA.
 I come from a lineage of farmers and construction workers and some generally surly individuals who from what I can tell preferred often to work alone rather than with people.
 I don't apologize for that.
 It's just how it is.
 I picture my Dutch great-grandfather on his farm outside of New Sharon, Iowa, going back and forth on his fields.
 I can't tell if he's on some sort of animal dragging a wooden plow... or if he has one of the original John Deere tractors.
 Either way, he's alone and kind of at peace and that's how I feel sometimes when I'm working with gadgets of radio.